cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 `length(x)`

-Returns the length on the list, string or object `x`.
+Return the length on the list, string or object `x`.

 **Code examples**
 ```